€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 AmountObservations

 Supplementary pension planNo paymentMr Huillard is eligible for coverage under the supplementary defined benefit pension plan (known in France as an “Article 39” plan) set up at the Company and which has been closed to new members since July 2019, under the same conditions as those applicable to the category of employees to which he is deemed to belong for the determination of employee benefits and other ancillary items of remuneration.
 Mr Huillard is also eligible for coverage under the mandatory defined contribution pension plan set up by the Company for its executives and other management-level personnel.
-The related commitment was authorised by the Board at its meeting of 7 February 2018 and approved at the Shareholders’ General Meeting of 17 April 2018 (Tenth resolution).

 Supplementary pension plan set up for senior executives